 Jeffrey Wolf, Texas Department of Public Safety

-registry (added april 5, 2022 and sent to asb for further development and publication).
-Required Components for a Proficiency Testing Program in Bloodstain Pattern Analysis.
+OSAC 2021-N-0039, (added April 5, 2022 and sent to ASB for further development and publication).
+Standard for Mentorship Program in Bloodstain Pattern Analysis

 Standard for Technical Review of Bloodstain Pattern Analysis Reports.
-OSAC 2022-N-0010,
+OSAC 2022-S-0030,

 Standard Methodology in Bloodstain Pattern Analysis.
 Standard for Documenting Bloodstains and Bloodstain Patterns at Scenes.

-Standard for Bloodstain Pattern Analysis on Textiles (clothing and absorbant materials).
+Standard for Bloodstain Pattern Analysis on Textiles (clothing and absorbent materials).

 Standard for Determining Area of Convergence and Area of Origin.